Monday, January 31, 2022

 We met her father early in the movie and he seems a doting dad.
 Later he tells her he thinks of her as both son and daughter, but we also learn he visits her behind his wife's back.
 His wife and a few other relatives already know about the transgender operation and want to avoid her.

 We watch Manu view transgender videos and listen to a psychologist help to gradually make him accept the situation.
 As often in such films it takes a family crisis and Maanvi's father has a heart attack which his wife attributes to worrying about their son/daughter.
-But in truth Maanviis the one he requests to visit.
+But in truth Maanviis is the one he requests to visit.
 Manu shows up and realizes that he had been happy with Maanvi and wanted to make up with her.
 Of course it is not quite that easy, but the climax is similar to what you might expect, perhaps allowing for a lingering homophobic culture, but if you like rom-coms you will be satisfied.

 If you are not a Bollywood fan you might be annoyed by the Punjabi dancing, but it is not too intrusive and reflects joy at different times in the story.
-There is humor as you might imagine, but it is not at the so much at the expense of transgenders.
+There is humor as you might imagine, but it is not so much at the expense of transgenders.

 Transgender issues are starting to get noticed, but it is still something that makes many feel queasy.
 As Maanvi says she was always a woman inside and decided to be a woman on the outside.
 She declared to her mother who was most upset, that she had been the model for what Maanvi wanted to be.
 The videos that Manu watches are not just for him, but for the audience to understand a little better.